Rosadojonathan/not-anki/README.md

 # Flashcards - React Native - App

-I tried to recreate a MVP of the popular flashcard app Anki using React Native and Redux.
+I tried to recreate a MVP of the popular flashcard app Anki using React Native, Redux and PouchDB/CouchDB for syncing with the Electron app counterpart.
 I've always found Anki very useful for language learning and recoding the logic in React Native was a fun project.

 ## Tech Stack

 - React Native (Expo)
 - Redux
+- PouchDB / CouchDB

 ## Screenshots
 <img src="/screenshots/not-anki-1.jpg" width="300" />